Moesif/moesif-dotnet/README.md

 2. From your terminal, navigate to the root directory of the middleware.
 3. Run `Install-Package Moesif.Middleware`.
 4. Add your [Moesif Application ID](#get-your-moesif-application-id) to `Moesif.Middleware.Test/MoesifMiddlewareTest.cs`.
 5. The tests live in the `Moesif.Middleware.Test` project.
 In order to invoke these test cases, you need NUnit 3.0 Test Adapter Extension for Visual Studio.
-Once the SDK is complied, the test cases should appear in the **Test Explorer** window.
+Once the SDK finishes compiling, the test cases should appear in the **Test Explorer** window.
 Here, you can click **Run All** to execute these test cases.

 ## Tested Versions

-Moesif has validated `Moesif.Middleware` against the following framework versions.
+Moesif has validated this middleware against the following framework versions.

 |                | Framework Version  |
 | -------------- | -----------------  |